Migwee/assessment/report.md

 The Currencies required to convert are: GBP (£) Euro (€) USD ($) and JPY (¥).
 ###Possible Problems
 There are a few problems that I have thought may occur.
 One of these would be what would happen if I entered a letter instead of a number when converting.
 After testing my code, when I enter a letter, the program simply stops, and gives an error.
 Another problem I thought of is where the currency changes over time.
 This may cause incorrect currency rates.
 However this can be edited in the code itself on the second line.
 If i had more time I would have tried to link the rates to a automatically updating currency converting website, and get the rates directly from there.
 However, I did not have enough time to do this.
+I would also make a whiel loop in the code.
+This would make it so that after you have converted an amount of money, you could then convert something else, instead of the program stopping
+The problem I had with the first code, was that it was not as good as the second one.
+I liked the second one as I made it to show the conversion rates before you actually convert the amount.
+This is extremely useful as it is much more advances than the first code.

 ###PSEUDOCODE for the first task -
 ```